-The Rental Program Loan Agreement may also include a declaration of covenants and restrictions that the property owner(s) agrees to abide by.
+The Rental Program Loan Agreement may also include a declaration of covenants and restrictions that the

-8 CONSTRUCTION MANAGEMENT
+8.0 CONSTRUCTION MANAGEMENT

 The Program will manage the construction process through completion for the rehabilitation or reconstruction of rental units that were damaged on behalf of the rental Landlord.
 The Program desires to offer the most appropriate and cost-effective options for Landlords.
 It will procure design services as needed for the reconstruction or repair on a case-by-case basis.
 The Program will contract with a construction contractor and assign the contractor to the project.
 The Landlord will work with the design team and builders in the selection of standard finishes and fixtures.